EFFECTIVE JUNE 1, 2023 A TOTAL FIRE BAN IS IN PLACE IN THE TOWNSHIP OF CARLOW/ MAYO!!

 A total fire ban on all open air fires within the boundaries of the Township are put in place or lifted at the sole discretion of the Community Fire Safety Officer should conditions warrant.

-What does a TOTAL FIRE BAN mean?
-It means absolutely No Open Air Burning, you may not:
+During a TOTAL FIRE BAN there is absolutely No Open Air Burning, you may not:

-- Set, maintain or cause to be set or maintained any open air fire.
+- Set, maintain or cause to be set or maintained any open air fire Including but not limited to the following:

-Approved propane barbecues may still be used during a fire ban if:
+Approved propane cooking appliances (BBQ Camp Stoves etc.) may still be used during a fire ban if:

 - The appliance can be easily turned off.